phonowell/genshin-impact-script/doc/tactic.md

 on-long-press = a, e~
 ```

-The above tactics do not mean they are the optimal solution, if you have a better tactic, feel free to suggest it in the `issue`.
+The above tactics do not mean they are the optimal solution, if you have a better tactic, feel free to suggest it in the `issue`

 For most characters, the following settings would also be useful: